ApplauseAQI/AH-Android-Int/README.md

 ### 8. Compile and run your app

-#### With Maven:
+#### With Maven Command Line:

 	mvn clean install
 	adb install target/helloworld-apphance-integration-1.0.apk

-#### With Gradle:
+#### With Gradle Command Line:

 	gradle clean build
 	adb install build/apk/AH-Android-Int-debug-unaligned.apk

 #### With your IDE

-A recent version of the Apphance library has been included with this version.
 Simply compile and run the app like you would normally with your IDE.
+If you are not using Maven or Gradle, we have included a recent version of the Apphance library with this sample app.

 ## Manifest File